exploratory-io/book/viz/layout.md

     * Above
     * Middle - Available only on Bar, Error Bar and Error Bar (Summarized Data) chart types.
     * Below
+  * Show Values if Greater than This Value - You can show values on plot only for the values that are greater than this setting.
+  * Add Space Between Bars (Bar chart only) - You can add a space between grouped bars.

 * Legend
   * Title Text
   * Title Font Size